10 April 2020

 On the cross, Christ is no longer in control.
 He has emptied himself of everything and gives up all control over how he is going to die, how his body is going to be disposed of.

 But he does not say: ‘I’ll wait on others to ask for forgiveness before I say, ‘Father, forgive them; for they do not know what they are doing.’

 It is also difficult to forgive when I feel that I have no right to offer forgiveness.
-Can I forgive the Holocaust, the decades of murder in Northern Ireland, the decades of oppression and racism in South Africa, the murders on 9/11, ‘ethnic cleansing’ in the Balkans, or, more recently, attacks on innocent civilians, mothers and children, in the Gaza Strip, by Isis on Christians, Yazidis and a variety of Muslims, by far-right white supremacists on Jews in synagogues in Pittsburgh or Muslims in mosques in Christchurch?
+Can I forgive the Holocaust?
+The decades of murder in Northern Ireland?
+The decades of oppression and racism in South Africa?
+The murders on 9/11?
+‘Ethnic cleansing’ in the Balkans?
+Or, more recently, attacks on innocent civilians, mothers and children, in the Gaza Strip, by Isis on Christians, Yazidis and a variety of Muslims, by far-right white supremacists on Jews in synagogues in Pittsburgh or on Muslims in mosques in Christchurch?

 Asking whether those who perpetuated those crimes are willing to amend their ways and are willing to give commitments that these crimes are never, ever, going to be repeated, is seldom a possibility after this lapse of time.